zalando-stups/yourturn/README.md

     # install gulp if you haven't already
     npm i -g gulp
-    # install dependencies of your turn
+    # install dependencies of yourturn
     npm i

-## Usage
+## Development

     # start the webpack dev server
     npm start
     # start automatic linting
     gulp watch

-On `localhost:3000` you now have a version of "your turn".
+On `localhost:3000` you now have the frontend of yourturn with hot reloading enabled.

-To work correctly it needs some external configuration.
-This is currently done via global variables defined in `env.js` next to `bundle.js`.
-If you don't have it there, you need to create it.
+yourturn needs some backends to work properly.
+To start mocks you have to have [docker](https://www.docker.com/) installed as well as [swagger-mock](https://github.com/zalando/swagger-mock).
+Then just run

+    ./server/start.sh

+from the root directory.
+This will spin up two docker containers running the a mocked [kio](https://github.com/zalando-stups/kio) on port 5000 and [twintip](https://github.com/zalando-stups/twintip) on 5001.
+Make sure to kill them when there are updated APIs.
+Also note that with boot2docker you have to replace `localhost` with your `boot2docker ip` in `index.html`.

 ## License